+EL Exit.
+The final goal for the EL program is to successfully build students' skills to exit EL.
 Annually, all EL students take a standardized WIDA ACCESS test to determine English Language proficiency.
-Students are exited from the EL program when they score a 5.0 on the ACCESS test.
-Exited students continue to be progress monitored for two years to ensure they are being successful in the mainstream classes.
-The current breakdown of EL student categories is 44% Refugee, 11% Immigrant, and 45% Born in the US.
+Students are exited from the EL program when they score 5.0 on the ACCESS test.
+Exited students continue to be progress monitored for two years to ensure they are successful in the mainstream classes.

 The Fargo Public Schools provides a continuum of English language services beginning from infancy in Even Start and continuing throughout adulthood.
 The Adult Learning Center offers both day and evening classes that include driver’s literacy, citizenship, language, technology and cultural and social events.
 The Adult Learning Center EL staff collaborate with the K-12 EL staff to promote family literacy and to help develop and support strong EL families.
 Click here for more information on this adult education program.

 Languages Spoken by Students Other Than English